Deranged (1974 film)

 Deranged (also known as Deranged: Confessions of a Necrophile) is a 1974 psychological horror film directed by Alan Ormsby and Jeff Gillen, and starring Roberts Blossom.
-Its plot, loosely based on the crimes of Ed Gein, follows Ezra Cobb, a middle-aged man in a rural Midwestern community who begins a string of serial murders and grave robberies after the death of his mother, a religious fanatic who raised him to be a misogynist.
-Though based on Gein, the film's title is misleading since Gein never experimented with necrophilia; although a necrophile is also defined as "an obsessive fascination with death and corpses."
+Its plot, loosely based on the crimes of Ed Gein, follows Ezra Cobb, a middle-aged man in a rural Midwestern community who begins a string of serial murders and grave robberies after the death of his mother Amanda, a religious fanatic who raised him to be a misogynist.
+The film features a diegetic narration in which newspaper columnist Tom Simms occasionally appears and narrates the events depicted.
+Though based on Gein, the film's title is misleading since Gein never experimented with necrophilia (although a necrophile is also defined as having "an obsessive fascination with death and corpses.")

 Funded by an American concert promoter on a small budget, the production took place in Oshawa, Ontario in the winter of 1973, with a largely Canadian cast and crew.
-The film premiered in Los Angeles on March 20, 1974.
+The film premiered was released regionally in several U.S. states on February 8, 1974, before opening in Los Angeles on March 20, 1974.

-The film had disappeared since its release in 1974; however, it was rediscovered in Florida in the mid-90s and was released into home video by distributor America International Pictures’ parent company Metro Goldwyn Mayer.
+Deranged had disappeared since its release in 1974; however, it was rediscovered in Florida in the mid-1990s and was released on home video by distributor America International Pictures’ parent company Metro Goldwyn Mayer.